nrasch/nrasch.github.io/_posts/2019-08-16-creating-a-dashboard-with-laravel-react-and-highcharts.md

 This will ensure our SPA code and assets are included in the compiled **_js/app.js_** file.

-That should be the end of things we need to do in Laravel, and from here on out 99% of our work will be creating the React javascript assets.
+That should be the end of our Laravel tasks, and from here on out the rest of our work will be creating the React javascript assets.

+---

 ## Develop React assets